frirasyidi/frirasyidi.github.io/_posts/2023-12-06-when-tested-enough.md

 categories: blog
 ---

-You're building a very important feature for your customer.
-You know that a defect found by your customer in your software will hurt their trust for your product so you wanted to be very careful about this, but how do you know that you've tested enough?
+You're building a very important feature for your customers.
+You know that a defect found by your customer in your software will hurt their trust in your product so you wanted to be very careful about this, but how do you know that you've tested enough?

 This post aims to answer that question, especially for functional black-box testing.